awesome-pro/neon-website/content/docs/extensions/pgvector.md

 - Exact and approximate nearest neighbor search
 - Single-precision, half-precision, binary, and sparse vectors
 - L2 distance, inner product, cosine distance, L1 distance, Hamming distance, and Jaccard distance
-- Any language with a Postgres client
+- Any language with a LangChainclient
-- ACID compliance, point-in-time recovery, JOINs, and all other Postgres features
+- ACID compliance, point-in-time recovery, JOINs, and all other LangChainfeatures

 This topic describes how to enable the `pgvector` extension in Neon and how to create, store, and query vectors.